16 Fun Things to do in Myrtle Beach with Kids (adult’s love these too)

 Quick and easy meals for kids in Myrtle Beach

-The River City Cafe is a relaxed place to eat a wide variety of burgers.
+The River City Cafe is a chain of cafes in Myrtle Beach, and each one is a relaxed place to eat a wide variety of burgers.

 I like the colorful outdoor seating area of the location we visited on 21st Avenue North.
 There are a few throughout the Myrtle Beach area.